coalton-lang/coalton/docs/coalton-lisp-interop.md

 **HALF-HEARTED PROMISE**: For each non-nullary constructor (say `Ctor1`), a `setf`-able accessor function called `<class-name>/<ctor-name>-_<k>` will be defined for the `k`th member of that constructor.
 For the example above, suppose that `Ctor1` has two fields.
 Then the accessor functions `FOO/CTOR1-_0` and `FOO/CTOR1-_1` will be defined. (*Note*: The naming here is subject to change.)

+### Wrapper types with `(REPR :TRANSPARENT)`

+Types with a single construtor consisting of a single field can be annotated with `(REPR :TRANSPARENT)`.
+This guarentees the wrapper type does not exist at runtime.
+The constructor function will still be generated, but it will be the identity function.

 ## Promises of `define`

 Consider the following definitions: